-Vote to Retain Montana Justice Jim Shea
+Vote to Re-Elect Montana Justice Jim Shea

 Prior to his service on Montana’s Supreme Court, Jim served as the presiding judge of the Montana Workers’ Compensation Court, appointed in 2005 by Governor Brian Schweitzer.
 Governor Schweitzer reappointed Jim to a second term as Workers’ Compensation Judge in 2011 and Jim’s reappointment was unanimously confirmed by the Republican controlled senate.
+“After being appointed to the Supreme Court by Governor Bullock, Jim was retained by the voters of Montana

-During his decade of judicial service, Jim has earned a reputation with attorneys on all sides as a fair and thoughtful judge who “calls them like he sees them” and decides cases based solely on the facts and the law.
+In nearly fifteen years of judicial service, Jim has earned a reputation with attorneys on all sides as a fair and thoughtful judge who “calls them like he sees them” and decides cases based solely on the facts and the law.
 This has earned him the support of Montanans from across the State, including representatives from Business and Labor, Democrats and Republicans, Law Enforcement, and attorneys who represent everyone from the largest corporations to individual Montanans from all walks of life.

 Jim Shea is a fourth generation Montanan who grew up in Butte in the home that his great-grandfather built.
 After graduating from Central Catholic High School, he attended the University of Montana and helped put himself through college by tending bar on weekends and working summers in Butte for Metro Sewer.
 After receiving his bachelor’s degree from the University of Montana in 1988, Jim earned his law degree from the University of Montana School of Law in 1991.